find answers to our frequently asked questions here

 Do you accommodate for children who still need a nap or a rest during the day?

 Yes we will have a cosy quiet tent area with sleeping bags and books.
-We also create cosy beds in our trailers.
+We also create a cosy place for your child to snuggle down in our fleet of double buggies.
 Your child will be welcome to rest here at any point during the day, or if you'd like them to nap at a particular time just let us know.
 We will work with your family to ensure your child's needs are met.

 Is there parking available for pick up and drop off?